-However, the Charter also recognizes that even in a democracy rights and freedoms are not absolute.
-For instance, freedom of expression is guaranteed, but no one is free to yell “fire” in a crowded theatre, to slander someone, or to spread hate propaganda.
-Therefore, Parliament or a provincial legislature can limit fundamental rights, but only if that government can show that the limit
+However, section 1 of the Charter also recognizes that even in a democracy, rights and freedoms are not absolute.
+For example, no one is free to yell “fire” in a crowded theatre, to slander someone, to engage in religious practices which cause harm to others, to spread child pornography or hate propaganda or to enter or leave Canada without any restrictions whatsoever.
+Parliament or a provincial legislature can limit fundamental rights, but only if it can show that the limit

 What rights does the Charter protect?

 The Charter protects

 It also recognizes and affirms Aboriginal and treaty rights.

 - Everyone in Canada is free to practise any religion or no religion at all.

 - We are free to think our own thoughts, speak our minds, to gather peacefully into groups and to associate with whomever we wish, as long as we do not infringe valid laws which protect the rights and interests of others.

 - The media are free to print and broadcast news and other information, subject only to reasonable and justifiable limits set out in law.